Iddingsite/DiffusionGarnet.jl/docs/src/index.md

 sol = simulate(domain1D)

 # you can now plot the solutions from the sol variable

+# extract characteristic time to convert back to dimensional time
 @unpack tfinal_ad, t_charact = domain1D

 anim = @animate for i = LinRange(0, tfinal_ad, 100)